lorenzodotta02/Finance-functions-for-Google-Sheets/README.md

 # 📜 License

-This project is licensed under the **GPL-3.0** license – see the LICENSE file for details.
+This project is licensed under the **GNU General Public License v3.0** – see the LICENSE file for details.